transcom/mymove-docs/docs/adrs/0077-eject-cra-app.md

 does not call `compiler.close` which prevents the *webpack* cache from being saved.
 This means that the `make client_build` command will always compile the application every time, even without changes being made to the `src/` directory.
-This prevents the CI system from saving artifacts from previous builds and means that the CI system compiles the client code on every time regardless of changes made to that single component of the MilMove system.
+Not having the *webpack* cache being saved prevents the CI system from saving artifacts from previous builds and means that the CI system compiles the client code on every time regardless of changes made to that single component of the MilMove system.